 [The Cotai Strip – Asia’s Las Vegas]

-The other big hotel area is The Cotai Strip.
-This area is across the bay from the old city, built on reclaimed land between the islands of Coloane and Taipa (thus the name, Co + Tai).
-Taipa is south of Macau City and is where the airport is, so Cotai is ideally located close to the airport.
+Cotai is across the bay from the old city, built on reclaimed land between the islands of Coloane and Taipa (thus the name, Co + Tai).
+Cotai has fashioned itself on Las Vegas, and there is an area known as The Cotai Strip.

 The flagship casino of the Cotai Strip is The Venetian Macao, which is the largest casino in the world.
 This luxury hotel and casino resort is owned by Las Vegas Sands company and is modelled on the Venetian Las Vegas.

 Opposite The Venetian Macao is the City of Dreams resort and casino complex.
-The casino is surrounded by four towers with familiar names: the Hard Rock Hotel, Crown Towers Hotel, and the Grand Hyatt Macau Hotel, which occupies two towers.
+The casino is surrounded by four towers: the City of Dreams – The Countdown Hotel, City of Dreams – Nuwa Macau, and the Grand Hyatt Macau Hotel, which occupies two towers.

 One such hotel that is bringing Hollywood-style entertainment is Studio City.
 This hotel resort has more family-oriented attractions, such as the Batman Dark Flight simulator and Warner Bros.
 Fun Zone.